Baby Baby (Amy Grant song)

 "Baby Baby" is a pop song by American recording artist Amy Grant and it was issued as the first single from her eighth studio album, Heart in Motion (1991).
 The song was written by Grant and Keith Thomas, who also produced it.
 It was released on January 18, 1991, through A&M Records and topped the US Billboard Hot 100 chart for two consecutive weeks in April 1991, becoming the first in a string of hits from Heart in Motion.
 At the 34th Annual Grammy Awards in 1992, the song received three Grammy Award nominations, including Song of the Year and Record of the Year.
 Its music video was directed by D.J.
 Webster and first aired in March 1991.

 Background

 The music was written by Keith Thomas.
-Grant always knew the song would be a smash hit, and was begging Thomas to write the song.
-He agreed with the only condition that the song's title must be "Baby Baby".
-Grant had a hard time writing the lyrics, because her early attempts to write a romantic-sounding lyric to a song with such title came off sounding like "some overgrown football jock with no vocabulary trying desperately to be romantic".
-But one day, after having seen her six-week-old daughter Millie, she said to herself: "Oh, baby baby".
-As a result, the lyrics were written in about ten minutes in her kitchen.
+Grant had foreseen the song's success, and requested that Thomas write the song.
+He complied under the only condition that the song would be titled "Baby Baby".
+Grant experienced difficulty in writing the lyrics; she attempted to write a romantic-sounding song but could not prevent it from sounding like "some overgrown football jock with no vocabulary trying desperately to be romantic".
+Later, she came to inspiration upon having seen her six-week-old daughter Millie.
 In the Heart in Motion booklet are the words: This song is dedicated to Millie, whose six-week-old face was my inspiration.
 Millie would also appear on stage during Grant's performance at the 34th Grammy Awards.